ldpercy/turtle/task/readme.md

 Done
 ----

+* Get Firefox & chrome's form styling more in sync
 * Changed cmd arg parseInt to parseFloat to allow for fractional degrees
 * Command textarea tabs
 * Use local storage to maintain app settings